The Curious Adventurers

 This promontory fort dates to 580BC and is one of the few remaining in Ireland.
 In County Sligo where we live, we have a few promontory forts (www.choosesligo.com/promontory-forts.html) as well , each of them balancing on the edge of a cliff surrounded by the Atlantic.

-When we arrived at Dun Beag fort, we bought our tickets at the small ticket office and crossed the street to the tourist shop / restaurant where we first watched a short audio-visual presentation that explained the history of the fort and what life was like for people living on the peninsula during this time.
+When we arrived at Dun Beag Fort, we bought our tickets at the small ticket office and then crossed the road to the combined tourist shop and restaurant.
+Before heading up to the fort, we watched a short audio‑visual presentation that gives a clear overview of the site’s history and what life was like for the people who once lived on this remote peninsula.

 Picture